 In 2010 began also another research project that still continues.
 I was asked to join a project that tries to find the wintering areas and migration routes of Arctic skuas (Stercorarius parasiticus) breeding in Satakunta, Finland.
 We used light-level measuring geolocators.
 The data we have collected so far has been combined with data from similar studies in Europe, and the results will hopefully be published soon.
 We still have birds that we haven’t been able to recapture.
 So, maybe we’ll get more data and another publication one day.

 In autumn 2011 I got good news that I got a two-year postdoc research grant from the Foundations’ Post Doc Pool in Finland.
 This meant that in 2012-13 I worked at the Freie Universität Berlin.
 I had my own research project with Scots pines (Pinus sylvestris), pine sawflies (Diprion pini), great tits and blue tits, but I also worked together with professor Monika Hilker and professor Silke Kipper, and their research groups.
-I got good results of my experiments and those will (finally) be published soon.
+I got good results of my experiments and those are published here, here, here and here.

-So, what now.
-I’m still living in Berlin.
+In 2014 — 2016 I continued living in Berlin.
 My husband has a permanent job here, so there’s no point moving elsewhere before I get a new job.
-I’m writing manuscripts, sending applications, attending conferences, collecting data for a new meta-analysis study etc. I have some new research ideas and I hope to get funding for those soon.
+I wrote manuscripts, sent applications, attended conferences, collected data for a new meta-analysis study etc.